pizzalover125/minion-hackathon-submission/README.md

 # Minion
 Everybody loves minions... and so do we!
 We wanted to make a minion in real life.
 That's exactly what we did!

 This project did not go as planned, to say the least.
 We were initally planning to do an Octocat or Orpheus, but it seemed unfeasible to model and a lot of other teams were already doing that.
 We spent all of Friday night brainstorming and finalized our idea at exactly 7:52 AM on Saturday, 7/12/25.
-We then began work on our project and demoed this:
+We then began work on our project and demoed this: <br>
 <img width="1017" height="735" alt="image" src="https://github.com/user-attachments/assets/9a88eace-f2b5-49aa-8d31-b656d75c31e5" />

 I (@pizzalover125) worked on the electronics and @dld worked on the CAD.
-By evening, even after completing some of the workshops, the displays, CAD, AND speaker all worked!
+By evening, even after completing some of the workshops, the displays, CAD, AND speaker all worked! <br>
 <img width="693" height="360" alt="image-removebg-preview" src="https://github.com/user-attachments/assets/8bec8da1-1a06-4d81-8df2-4bc770b28562" />

 It should have been easy sailing from here... right?
 Nope, not even close.
 First of all, the 3d printer situation was a DISASTER.
 Everyone had prints and it was just super chaotic.
 I tried soldering neopixels FOR HOURS but it just wouldn't work.
 I then began work on the microSD, which was the start of the disaster.
 Me and my partner then went to sleep.